coralproject/reef/README.md

 [Ecosystem](ecosystem) - a high level look at our products.

-[Brain](brain) - documentation surrounding our handling of the data that lies at the core of all of our products.
+Brain - (coming soon) documentation surrounding our handling of the data that lies at the core of all of our products.

-[Spawn](spawn) - how to spawn your own community project or create new parts within ours.
+Spawn - (coming soon) how to spawn your own community project or create new parts within ours.
 CI, local installs, etc... at the ecosystem level.

 ## But where's the code?!